arun-stephen/java-spring-microservices/connect-db-mysql/README.md

 ### Service Details:
 First we have to download the MySQL server from https://dev.mysql.com/downloads/mysql/ link then, follow the instructions from https://www.lifewire.com/how-to-install-mysql-windows-10-4584021 page.
 Once the MySQL DB setup was done then, update the DB credentials to all the services through configuration.
-Otherwise, you may face DB connection issue from the services
+Otherwise, you may face database connectivity issue from the services

 I have created the below 4 services and specify the more details about the services